India and Sri Lanka Relations

 In the early 20th century, Sri Lanka, then known as Ceylon, was a British colony, while India was also under British rule.
 Despite their shared colonial experience, the political and social contexts of the two countries were distinct.
 India's struggle for independence was marked by a broad-based nationalist movement, while Ceylon's path to independence involved a more gradual process of constitutional reform.

 During this period, the interactions between Indian and Ceylonese leaders were limited but significant.
-Indian leaders like Jawaharlal Nehru and Sardar Patel were aware of the geopolitical importance of Ceylon, which was strategically located in the Indian Ocean.
+Indian leaders like Sardar Patel were aware of the geopolitical importance of Ceylon, which was strategically located in the Indian Ocean.
 However, formal diplomatic relations were minimal due to the colonial administrations in both countries.

 Post-Independence Diplomacy